hardbyte/python-can/doc/scripts.rst

 can.bridge
 ----------

-A small application that can be used to connect two can busses:
+A small application that can be used to connect two can buses:

 .. command-output:: python -m can.bridge -h
     :shell: